SPIGS/MyTE/README.md

 ## Features

-MyTE is currently a work in progress and missing some crucial features (mouse control, clipboard manipulation, multiple buffers/panes/tabs, text selection).
+MyTE is currently a work in progress and missing some crucial features (clipboard manipulation, multiple buffers/panes/tabs, text selection).
 Despite this, MyTE still has some advanced features that some more basic text editors lack:

 - Syntax highlighting support for various languages (and a straight-forward means of adding more)
 - Rudimentary user theming/color schemes (also pretty straight-forward to create)